 The College uses Safety Intervention.
 This programme is a behaviour management system designed as a safe, non-harmful approach to assist staff in the management of a wide range of behaviours, including the most acute behavioural disturbances and high risk behaviour.
-The focus is on verbal de-escalation, prevention, and early intervention.
+The focus is on verbal deescalation, prevention, and early intervention.
 Within the Safety Intervention programme touching, holding or physical restraint skills (physical interventions) are used as a last resource to manage risk.
 The Safety Intervention philosophy enables us to meet Standards, Regulation and Legislation for Care Homes.
+Students develop the knowledge, skills and behaviours that they need to enrich their lives.